phoebewong/AC297r_2019_Associated_Press/README.md

 To run the tests, run `pytest test_project.py` from the project root.

+To activate the virtual environment, run `source env/bin/activate` in terminal.

 ### Data cleaning and preprocessing pipeline

 Below is the data cleaning / preprocessing stream now to get cleaned training, test, and validation dataset: